Ohio, New York

 Ohio is a town in Herkimer County, New York, United States.
-The population is 967 as of the 2023 census.
+The population was 962 as of the 2020 census.
 The town is named after the state of Ohio.
 The town is in the northern part of the county and northeast of Utica.
 Part of Ohio is within the Adirondack Park.

 History

 The town of Ohio was established as the town of West Brunswick in 1823 from part of the town of Norway.
 The name was changed to Ohio in 1836.
 That same year, a portion of the town was annexed to the now defunct town of Wilmurt.

 Geography

-According to the United States Census Bureau, the town has a total area of 796.6 km2, of which 780.5 km2 are land and 16.1 km2, or 2.02%, are water.
+According to the United States Census Bureau, the town has a total area of 307.6 sqmi, of which 301.3 sqmi are land and 6.2 sqmi, or 2.03%, are water.

 The eastern town line is the border of Hamilton County, and the western town line is the border of Oneida County.

 West Canada Creek, a tributary of the Mohawk River, crosses the town from east to west, entering the Hinckley Reservoir near the western town border.
 The South Branch of the Moose River, part of the St. Lawrence River watershed, crosses the northern end of the town from east to west.

 New York State Route 8 is a north–south highway in Ohio.
 New York State Route 365 runs along the north side of West Canada Creek before intersecting NY-8.